 In the back of my SUV, I have a fleece blanket, a multitool, and a packable jacket.
 Why?
 Because dammit you just never know.
 And let's be honest: the packable jacket is just cool.
 Here's a piece of clothing that will keep you warm and neatly pack into itself for easy storage – there's something profound in its simplicity.
 This one from Amazon is made from nylon (which will cut the wind and resist moisture) with polyester filling for added insulation.
 And at $45 with 11 color options, it's a no-brainer.

 When the elements are kicking your ass, you reach for the parka.
-Originally made from seal skin by the Caribou Inuits, the parka is designed for true cold weather activity.
+Originally made from seal skin by the Caribou Inuits, the parka is a garment designed for true cold weather activity and is one of the best types of jackets to stay warm in the winter.
 The body is cut below the waist, the interior is insulated (usually with down or a down alternative), and pockets have storm flaps and buttons (or velcro).
 This one from Patagonia is made with recycled 600-fill down, stretch canvas, and a hood that will cover your head and neck.
 Winter's got nothin' on you.

 The best part about a suede jacket is that every guy can make it work.
 The suede racer compliments any body shape and looks as good at the bar as it does at the office.
 Suede gives you the durability of leather, but it breathes better and has a soft hand.
 Worried about water damage?
 Give your jacket a light misting with this fabric guard.